Isabell Rustad tackles 2023 Porsche Sprint Cup Scandinavia in GT3 Cup

 The 17 year old Norwegian is the daughter of former STCC champion Tommy Rustad – and is now ready to write her own motorsport story.
 Isabell has been racing in karting and GT5, driving a Peugeot 206 GTI in the Norwegian championship.
 She is also the youngest woman to win a NM heat in the Norwegian racing series, at only 16 years of age.

-"I am happy to announce that I will drive in Porsche Sprint Challenge Scandinavia with a Porsche 718 cayman GT4 for 2023." – said Isabell, who is now back for a full-time campaign to show her potential throughout the whole season, which starts with the first race at Anderstorp from 12th to 13th May and will return to Rustad's home race at Rudskogen Motorsenter in September.
+"I am happy to announce that I will drive in Porsche Sprint Challenge Scandinavia for 2023." – said Isabell, who is now back for a full-time campaign to show her potential throughout the whole season, which starts with the first race at Anderstorp from 12th to 13th May and will return to Rustad's home race at Rudskogen Motorsenter in September.

 "This is a unique opportunity for me and I am so grateful for being able to do this and living my dream as a racecar driver.
 Thank you to everyone who made this possible." – she added.

-Additionally, Rustad will continue to race in the Norwegian championship in GT5, contesting the non-conflicting rounds.
+Additionally, Rustad is expected to continue in the Norwegian championship in GT5, contesting the non-conflicting rounds.